 We now describe the change-point model that we will focus on.
 Suppose that $X_1,\dots,X_{N}$ is a sequence of random variables such that $X_{k_{i-1}+1},\dots, X_{k_{i}}$ are a random sample from distribution $F_i$, with, $k_0=0<k_1<\dots<k_\ell<k_{\ell+1}=N$ for some fixed, unknown $\ell$.
 Suppose that $k_i/N\rightarrow \theta_i$ as $N\rightarrow\infty$ for all $i\in \{1,\ldots,\ell\}$.
 Let $\vartheta_i=\theta_i-\sum_{j=0}^{i-1}\theta_j$ be the approximate fraction of the observations coming from $F_i$ and define

 In this paper, the aim is to estimate $\ell$ and each $k_i$; the correct number of change-points along with their location, given only the sample.
 Let $\Sigma_j$ represent the covariance matrix corresponding to the distribution $F_j$, $\Sigma_*$ represent the covariance matrix corresponding to the distribution $F_*$ and let $F_{*,\scaled{N}}$ denote the empirical distribution invoked by the combined sample $X_1,\dots,X_{N}$.
-Further, suppose that for any $i=1,\ldots,\ell,$ $F_i$ differs from $F_{i+1}$ only in covariance structure.
+We further suppose that for any $i=1,\ldots,\ell,$ $F_i$ differs from $F_{i+1}$ only in variability.

-We must be even more specific about how $F_i$ differs from $F_{i+1}$ as depth ranks cannot detect all types of changes in covariance matrices. \cite{Chenouri2020DD} shows that a sign change in an off-diagonal element of the covariance matrix cannot be detected using depth ranks.
-We now clarify what types of changes in the covariance matrix can be detected by methods based on data depth ranks, and those are the types of changes we aim to detect for the remainder of the paper.
-The results of \citep{Chenouri2020DD} show that by ranking the data based on their depth values $\mathcal{D}(\cdot,F_{*,\scaled{N}})$, it is possible to detect an expansion or contraction in the covariance matrix.
-In other words the change can be represented by $\Sigma_{i+1}=a\Sigma_{i},\ a\in\rd{+}$.
-We demonstrate that these depth ranks can actually detect more general types of changes than simple expansions and contractions.

-To begin, we start with the case of expansions and contractions, since it is not immediately clear that expansion or contractions of covariance matrices correspond to a change in the depth values.
-Suppose, for simplicity there is only one change-point, $\Sigma_2=a\Sigma_1=aI$, $a>1$ and for any $i$ it holds that $\E{F}{X_i}=0$.
-If we use Mahalanobis depth to construct the depth ranks for an arbitrary observation $X_i$, we have that